BAK2K3/hard-drivers/README.md

 * The project uses [Popper.js](https://popper.js.org/) v1.16.1, a Tooltip and Popover Positioning Enginge, for Tooltips and dropdowns.
 * The project uses [jsDelivr](https://www.jsdelivr.com/) as a Content Delivery Network for Bootstrap and Popper.
 * The project uses [FontAwesome](https://fontawesome.com/) v5.15.1, a free icon-set/toolkit for web development.
+* The project uses [Google Fonts](https://fonts.google.com/) for custom web-fonts.
-* The images used in this project were compressed via [tinyjpg](https://tinyjpg.com/) to be appropriately sized for web content.
+* The project's images were compressed via [tinyjpg](https://tinyjpg.com/) to be appropriately sized for web content.
 * The project's accessibility was assesed via WebAim's [W.A.V.E](https://wave.webaim.org/) and Google Chrome's [Lighthouse](https://developers.google.com/web/tools/lighthouse).
 * The project used Toptal's[Colorfilter](https://www.toptal.com/designers/colorfilter/) to assess how colorblind-friendly the site was.
 * The project's contract ratio was assessed using WebAim's [Contract Checker](https://webaim.org/resources/contrastchecker/)
+* The project's cross-browser compatability was enhanced using [Autoprefixer.io](https://autoprefixer.github.io).
 ---

 ## Testing